Hesburger: Russia

 The first Russian Hesburger opened in January 2010 in Moscow, and a year later in St. Petersburg.
 The network worked on the rights of master franchise LLC Rusburger, owned by the meat-industrial company Ostankino.
 By the end of 2012, Hesburger still opened 13 restaurants, as well as with the help of partners launched restaurants in Ufa, Krasnoyarsk and in the far East.

-In December 2013, Hesburger changed the owner, it became a group of companies "Megagrupp".
+In December 2013, Hesburger changed owners and became a group of companies called "Megagrupp".

 On March 29, 2022, Hesburger announced a slow departure from the Russian and Belarusian markets.
-40 restaurants are available in Russia.
+40 restaurants were available in Russia.

-In may, a local brand SuperBurger was registered, the new restaurant logo resembles the traditional Hesburger logo.
-In the future, it will replace Hesburger.
+In May, a local brand called SuperBurger was registered with a logo similar to Hesburger's, and intended to replace Hesburger.

-As of late November 2022, Hesburger restaurants continue to work.
+Some Hesburger restaurants continued to operate as of April 2023.

 Restaurants

 Hesburger employs over 8,000 people, of whom 5,400 are based in Finland.

 Hesburger has been actively expanding its operations in Lithuania, announcing investments of 3,5 million euros in 2016, around 4 million in 2017 and 4 million in 2018.